-Call for Art and Articles – Certain Days: Freedom for Political Prisoners Calendar 2022:
+Call for Art and Article Submissions for the 2023 Certain Days: Freedom for Political Prisoners Calendar

-We are looking for 12 pieces of art and 12 short essays to feature in the calendar, which hangs in more than 6,000 homes, workplaces, prison cells, and community spaces around the world.
+The Certain Days collective will be releasing our 22nd calendar this coming autumn.
+In lieu of a 2023 theme, we are doing an open call for abolition-related art and article submissions to feature in the calendar, which hangs in more than 6,000 homes, workplaces, prison cells, and community spaces around the world.
 We encourage contributors to submit both new and existing work.
-We especially seek submissions from people in prison or jail, so please forward to any prison-based artists and writers.
+We especially seek submissions from people in prison or jail, so please forward this call to any prison-based artists and writers.

 • Poetry is also welcome but needs to be significantly shorter than 400 words to accommodate layout.

 • Please include a suggested title.

 |• The calendar is 11” tall by 8.5” wide, so art with a ‘portrait’ orientation is preferred.
 Art need not fit those dimensions exactly.

 • We are interested in a diversity of media.

 • The calendar is printed in colour and we prefer colour images.

 Due to space limitations, submissions may be lightly edited for clarity and concision, with no change to the original intent.

 |1.
 Send your submissions by June 14, 2022, to email@example.com